-Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2015 for recompletion activity and approximately \$0.3 million for plugging and abandonment costs.
-Such estimates may change based on realized oil and gas prices, drilling results, rates charged by contractors or changes by the operator to their development or abandonment plans.
+Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2016 for recompletion activity and approximately \$0.5 million for plugging and abandonment costs.
+Such estimates may change based on realized oil and gas prices, drilling and recompletion results, rates charged by contractors or changes by the operator to their development or abandonment plans.

 Since inception, the Partnership has acquired an interest in 49 prospects.
-As of December 31, 2014, 45 of those prospects have been surrendered or sold.
-As of December 31, 2014, the Partnership had 28 productive wells on the Partnership's four remaining developed fields.
-The Partnership had, at December 31, 2014, estimated proved oil and gas reserves of 4.3 Bcfe.
+As of December 31, 2015, 47 of those prospects have been surrendered or sold.
+As of December 31, 2015, the Partnership had 25 productive wells on the Partnership's two remaining developed fields, both offshore Louisiana.
+The Partnership had, at December 31, 2015, estimated proved oil and gas reserves of 623,748 barrels of oil equivalent.

-For a more in-depth discussion of the Partnership's 2014 results and its capital resources and liquidity, please see Part II, Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K
+For a more in-depth discussion of the Partnership's 2015 results and its capital resources and liquidity, please see Part II, Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K.